 It shows several versions of page 59 in the New Saint Joseph.
 On the left hand page is the Responses For A Dialogue Mass and the other two pages show the new material.

-If you do not use this booklet, remember to teach that Jesus Christ becomes present in the Holy Eucharist during the Sacrifice of the Mass and specifically "at the Consecration".
+If you do not use this booklet, remember to teach that Jesus Christ is present in the Holy Eucharist during the Sacrifice of the Mass specifically "at the Consecration".